Here are some common questions about TableTop Networking.

 A Table Captain may also be a sponsor – separate fees apply.

-Our current table captain and sponsorship fees are listed in our pricing table.
+Our current table captain and sponsorship fees are listed in each chapter’s pricing section.

 Should I be a Table Captain, Sponsor or Particpant?

-If you are new to our format of Speed Networking, we suggest that you signup as a participant first.
+If you are new to our format of networking, we suggest that you sign up as a participant first.
+Once you have attended your first TableTop Networking event, you will be qualified to be a Table Captain or a Sponsor.

 Honestly, Table Captain is not the role for everyone.
 You need to be able to steer your table and to some extent, control the flow of networking during the time we have our event.